RanaEssam4/Spartan6-DSP48A1/README.md

 The DSP48A1 is a dedicated arithmetic block capable of handling fast multiplication, addition, accumulation, and other DSP-related operations.

 ---
+## Reference
+ - This design is based on the DSP48A1 documentation and guidlines from AMD : https://docs.amd.com/v/u/en-US/ug389
+---
+## Design interface

 ## Features
 - Parameterized DSP48A1 slice implementation.
 - Supports synchronous and asynchronous resets.